If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 A MITM attack occurs when hackers interrupt data traffic, filter and steal information by inserting themselves into the middle of a two-party transaction.
 It’s a common form of attack in unsecured WiFi networks.

-According to Lloyds Register, in an interview with Superyacht News, this type of attack can be executed by an unsuspecting crew member connecting their device to the crew network and downloading malware.
-If the network is not segregated properly, the malware could infect other systems on board.
+According to Lloyds Register, in an interview with Superyacht News, an unsuspecting crew member can execute this type of attack by connecting their device to the crew network and downloading malware.
+If engineers don’t segregate the network properly, the malware could infect other systems on board.

 Phishing